 Enjoy Your Walk

 Parkland Walk North London | South Route

-The South part of the walk begins at Finsbury Park (Oxford Road) and ends in Highgate (Holmesdale Road), or vice versa depending where you are starting.
+The South part of the walk begins at Finsbury Park (Oxford Road) and ends in Highgate (Holmesdale Road), or vice versa depending on where you are starting.
 The North part is from Highgate to Alexandra Palace which I will detail later.
 I began my walk from Finsbury Park because I live there.
 You can enter from the main gates of the Finsbury Park grounds which you’ll find on Seven Sisters Road.
-Keep to the left hand side, past the skateboard ramp and the tennis courts until you come across the Oxford Road Gate (which closes at 4pm when there are festivals in the park).
-Cross over a small railway bridge and on your right you will see the start of the Parkland Walk.
+Keep to the left-hand side, past the skateboard ramp and the tennis courts until you come across the Oxford Road Gate (which closes at 4 pm when there are festivals in the park).
+Cross over a small railway bridge and on your right, you will see the start of the Parkland Walk.
 There is also a path which brings you out close to the skate park and tennis courts which is at the Station Road exit of the tube and train terminal next to the bicycle park.
-Alternatively you can walk down Stroud Green Road, on your right turn into Perth Road and then right into Oxford Road.
+Alternatively, you can walk down Stroud Green Road, on your right turn into Perth Road and then right into Oxford Road.

 Park Studios Building

 The path starts where you see a large but narrow building called Park Studios which is a Co-op for artists.
 To begin with, the gravel path is on the narrow side and bordered with nettles and blackberry bushes which are quite overgrown so you get a sense of being in the country.
 As you continue on you’ll be able to see the rooftops of Victorian houses, back gardens and also views of the streets and roads below.
 There are a few benches along the route if you want to sit down for a while.

 Beginning of the South Walk